AndreiCherniaev/bladeRF.wiki.git.git.git./Minimalistic build and run test for OpenBTS 5.md

 * 2014-11-04 fbe0b6a8 breaks YateBTS transceiver

-Prior to (fbe0b6a8)[https://github.com/Nuand/bladeRF/commit/fbe0b6a81e251517fa6265211809b8e66b781d50#commitcomment-8413061], bladerf_sync_config()did not touch the timestamp bit as there was no support for dealing with timestamps.
+Prior to [fbe0b6a8](https://github.com/Nuand/bladeRF/commit/fbe0b6a81e251517fa6265211809b8e66b781d50#commitcomment-8413061), bladerf_sync_config()did not touch the timestamp bit as there was no support for dealing with timestamps.

 There's a patch proposal to Yate at the following link: [Yate_transceiver_revert_init_order.patch](http://pastebin.com/G1Y32Z9a).
-Patch is pending accept and until further notice you have to patch in YateBTS source manually (``patch -p0 < the.patch``) to be able to use the YateBTS transceiver.
+Patch is pending accept and until further notice you have to patch in YateBTS source manually (`patch -p0 < the.patch`) to be able to use the YateBTS transceiver.